madhurigole9/interesting-scripts/README.md

 I'm making this to post a small script that I wrote in college, and rewrote a few years after college.
 I may add more in this later

 To run this, the only extra package you'll need is pygame.
 It's isn't available through pip, sadly.
 You should find how to install it on your OS easily though.
-The Fourier transform of a sine wave is this -
+The Fourier transform of a square wave is this -

 https://upload.wikimedia.org/math/d/c/1/dc1ca9de7f258a89d3c579f55d29ed05.png